Bravea/Armstrong/Equations.md

 * Trend = 'no': Otherwise there is no trend.

 ## Trading Signal
-A Trading Signal (TS) is calculated depending on if the last occurance of the Trend was 'up' or 'down'.
-Instances of 'no'-trend are ignored.
+A Trading Signal (TS) is calculated.
+Depending on if the last occurance of the Trend was 'up' or 'down' different calculations are used.
+Instances of 'no'-trend are ignored, i.e.:

-* TS = TSup: if last occurance of the Trend = 'up'
+* TS = TSup: if last occurance of the Trend was 'up'
-* TS = TSdown: if last occurance of the Trend = 'down'
+* TS = TSdown: if last occurance of the Trend was 'down'

 TSup and TSdown are given by:
 * TSup = (close(t) - closeMin) / (closeMax – closeMin) × 0.5 + 0.5